How Much Does Speeding Cost You in New York

 Speeding Ticket Costs

-In addition to these fines, New York imposes a $70 moving violation surcharge and a Driver Assessment Fee for drivers who have at least six points accumulated on their licenses.
+In addition to these fines, New York imposes a moving violation surcharge, starts at $93 for a first-time offense in a town or village court and $88 for a city court.
+Driver Assessment Fee is also accessed for drivers who have at least six points accumulated on their licenses within 18 months or drivers convicted of certain traffic violations within the past three years.

 Driver License Points